Masked Face Recognition: Human vs. Machine: Experimental results

-Based on the presented results, both human experts and automatic face recognition solutions lose performance when verifying two masked faces, in comparison to verifying unmasked faces.
+Based on the presented results, both human experts and automatic FR solutions lose performance when verifying two masked-faces, in comparison to verifying unmasked-faces.
 The human performance in this earlier case is lower than the best performing automatic solution and better than the worse 4 automatic solutions.
 Also in this experiment, the wider crop proved to enhance the human expert performance on such a database that does not include large (years) time gaps between the reference and probe sessions.

-\textbf{Is it worth it to have a masked reference? how does verifying masked probes to masked references compare to verifying them to unmasked reference, for human experts and software solutions?}
+\textbf{Is it worth it to have a masked reference? how does verifying masked probes to masked references compare to verifying them to unmasked references, for human experts and software solutions?}

-It might be intuitive to opt to compare two masked faces rather than a masked face to an unmasked face.
+It might be intuitive to opt to compare two masked-faces rather than a masked-face to an unmasked-face.
 This can be driven by the idea that an algorithm or human expert will put more focus on comparing the shared, uncovered area.
 Therefore, it might be useful to have a masked, whether real or simulated, reference of the user.
 The following experimental results will address this open question.

 The verification performances achieved when a real masked reference is compared to a real masked probe (M12R-M12P) are presented in Table \ref{eer_M12R-M12P}.
 In comparison to comparing unmasked references to masked probes (BLR-M12P) in Table \ref{eer_table1_blr_m12p}, the performances enhance in the M12R-M12P setting for the top-performing automatic solutions COTS and the Human-c1 setting.
 The separability, given as FDR, also increases for COTS and all the human expert settings.
 However, for the less performing ArcFace, SphereFace, and VGGFace, the verification performances and separability decrease in the case of M12R-M12P in comparison to BLR-M12P.
 Similar conclusions can be made in the demonstrated ROC curves for the BLR-M12P and M12R-M12P setups of the top-performing automatic solutions (ArcFace and COTS) and the two human expert setups, see Figure \ref{fig:roc_maskedmasked_vs_maskedunmasked}.
-The figure shows that different setups at different operation points have mixed relative performances when comparing two masked faces in comparison to comparing masked to unmasked faces.
+The figure shows that different setups at different operation points have mixed relative performances when comparing two masked-faces in comparison to comparing unmasked-to-masked faces.